KNLE-FM

 KNLE-FM (88.1 FM) is a radio station broadcasting a Christian preaching/Christian talk format.
 Licensed to Round Rock, Texas, United States, the station serves the Austin area.
 The station is currently owned by Ixoye Productions, Inc. and is a listener supported station.

 History

 The station went on the air as KHCS-FM on 1981-08-06. on 1987-01-07, the station changed its call sign to the current KNLE.

-KNLE has always been a Christian radio station.
-From at least 2010 onwards, KNLE plays independent Christian music submitted by its listeners, as well as Christian preaching.
+It once broadcast contemporary Christian music, but from at least 2011 onwards KNLE has broadcast independent Christian music submitted by its listeners and supporters.
+However, about 10 years later it underwent a programming change, broadcasting various sermons now.